Phone 1800 444 396

 How much money is enough?

 As you approach retirement the question ‘How much money is enough?’ becomes more pressing.
 Financial security means different things to different people.
-A modest lifestyle might be adequate for some while others may prefer to live life after work more comfortably.
+A modest lifestyle might be adequate for some while others may prefer a more comfortable lifestyle after work.

-The lifestyle you lead in retirement will depend on the assets you’ve accumulated over time including your super and other investments and savings, whether you are eligible to receive the Age Pension or other Centrelink and government entitlements, as well as your health and life expectancy.
+The lifestyle you lead in retirement will depend on the assets you’ve accumulated over time (including your super and other investments and savings), whether you are eligible to receive the Age Pension or other entitlements, as well as your health and life expectancy.

 Modest lifestyle* Comfortable lifestyle*